github/explore/docs/API.md

 (if applicable) URL to a Wikipedia article abut the topic

 ### The body of your document
 (required) A longer description of the topic, which will appear on its topic page.
-Must be 160 characters or less.
+Must be 1,000 characters or less.
 Should not be the same as `short_description`.
+Some Markdown is allowed, such as links.
+Emoji are allowed.